opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/reinstalling_or_changing_the_os/changing_the_os.rst

 -----

 -  After the OS is changed, the original OS is not retained, and the original system disk is deleted, including the data in all partitions of the system disk.
--  Back up data before changing the OS.
+-  Changing the OS clears the data in all partitions of the system disk, including the system partition.
+Back up data before changing the OS.
 -  Changing the OS does not affect data in data disks.
 -  After the OS is changed, your service running environment must be deployed in the new OS again.
 -  After the OS is changed, the ECS will be automatically started.